Shredmetal/ODIN/README.md

 "Despite vast changes in aircraft, sensor, communication, and weapon capabilities over the past century, the fundamental goal of air combat has remained constant: leverage superior [Situational Awareness] SA, to sneak into firing position, destroy the opposing aircraft, and depart before other enemy aircraft can react."

-Trends in Airt-to-air combat - Implications for Future Air Superiority, John Stillon, CSBA report.
+Trends in Air-to-air combat - Implications for Future Air Superiority, John Stillon, CSBA report.

 Modern sensors primarily focus on radar detection of hostile aircraft, with a dearth of ground-based optical sensors.